Chart Color Schemes

 Narrandera is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Narrandera, as per the latest Census evaluation, 93.9% of dwellings were houses, with the remaining 6.1% comprising semi-detached homes, apartments, and other types.
-This is compared to Non-Metro NSW's figures of 87.5% houses and 12.6% other dwellings.
-Home ownership in Narrandera stood at 39.5%, similar to Non-Metro NSW, with the rest being mortgaged (32.4%) or rented (28.2%).
-The median monthly mortgage repayment was $1,083, lower than Non-Metro NSW's average of $1,300.
-The median weekly rent in Narrandera was $210, compared to Non-Metro NSW's $250.
-Nationally, Narrandera's mortgage repayments were significantly lower at $1,083 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Narrandera, as per the latest Census evaluation, 93.9% of dwellings were houses, with the remaining 6.1% comprising semi-detached homes, apartments, and other dwelling types.
+This differs from Non-Metro NSW's distribution of 87.5% houses and 12.6% other dwellings.
+Home ownership in Narrandera stood at 39.5%, similar to Non-Metro NSW, with mortgaged dwellings at 32.4% and rented ones at 28.2%.
+The median monthly mortgage repayment was $1,083, lower than the Non-Metro NSW average of $1,300.
+Weekly rent in Narrandera was $210, compared to $250 in Non-Metro NSW.
+Nationally, Narrandera's mortgage repayments were significantly lower at $1,083 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing